markomanninen/hyml/doc/minimal.rst

     <tag alfred="J.">Kwak</tag>

 Quote and quasiquote
 ~~~~~~~~~~~~~~~~~~~~

 Tag names, attribute values, and tag content can be also single
 pre-quoted strings.
 It doesn't matter because in the final process of
-evaluating the component the string representation of the symbol is
+evaluating the component, a string representation of the symbol is
 retrieved.

 .. code-block:: hylang